miloszmisiek/ci-p5-cutback/README.md

 - The app deployed in the first release was not built for production, but remained in a development state, which resulted in crashing after a short time of usage.
 The problem was solved by running `npm run build` and deploying from the Heroku site instead of the terminal command.

 - After testing the delete functionality for the user the backend crashed and was unable to restore afterwards.
 The data was reset in Heroku.
 The possible cause is the token validation for the deleted user - after deleting the browser's cookies the server responded with endpoints, but after other fetching tests it crashed again.
 After that, the decision was made to rest the database and remove the profile delete functionality for this app release and find a solution to implement this feature in a safe environment.

+**Note about console.log(err)**

+In the final production code the only commented out code left is `console.log(err)` for `trycatch` blocks.
+It does not clutter the code and can be quickly use in development if needed.

 ## **Credits**